jgithubs/jsplayarea/hw-mount-usb.md

 * Put the USB stick back in and verify that it is mounting automatically.
 * This procedure is for one specific USB stick.
 Automounting any USB stick will be studied later.

+NOTE: There is an issue that will cause the OS image not to boot.
+If the OS is shutdown with the USB stick, the boot up process remembers this.
+The OS boot up will fail and state that the root account is locked.
+The solution is to put the USB stick back into the port and reboot.
+If you want the OS to reboot without the USB stick, then unmount the stick manually.
+Then shutdown the Raspberry Pi.